nightconcept/any2/project/night-test-prd.md

     A -- Iterates & Runs --> E1;
     A -- Iterates & Runs --> E2;

-    A --> F(assets/); // For any specific assets needed for testing by scenarios A --> H(output/); // Default output directory for reports H --> I(test_report.json); // Generated by TestRunner at end
+    A --> F(assets/); // For any specific assets needed for testing by test cases A --> H(output/); // Default output directory for reports H --> I(test_report.json); // Generated by TestRunner at end
 ```